-World Rhino Day is celebrated on September 22nd every year, enabling cause-related organisations to raise awareness of the plight of the rhino and highlight its issues.
+Every year, the International Rhino Federation releases a report on the state of the Rhino species to coincide with World Rhino Day, 22nd September, which enables cause-related organisations to raise awareness of the plight of the rhino and highlight its issues.

 World Rhino Day was first announced by WWF-South Africa in 2010, growing in 2011 into an international success, encompassing both African and Asian Rhino species, and uniting concerned organisations, businesses and individuals from all around the world.

 For five years, African rhinos have been poached at a rate of three per day.

 Overall, two-thirds of the world’s five rhino species could be lost in our lifetime.

 The Sumatran rhino is the most in peril.
 It may well be the most endangered large mammal on Earth with population numbers less than 80, a decline more than 70% in the past 20 years.

 In 2018, the death of Sudan, the last male Northern White Rhino, garnered huge public attention and empathy.